zombifier/My_Stardew_Mods/ExtraMachineConfig/README.md

 | Field Name                         | Description              |
 | ---------------------------------- | ------------------------ |
 | `selph.ExtraMachineConfig.DyeColorOverride` | A string that corresponds to a vanilla [Color](https://stardewvalleywiki.com/Modding:Common_data_field_types#Color), or a comma-separated RGB values (e.g. `"255,128,64"`).
 This color will be used as the item color (such as when making juice or jelly) instead of the color from its `color_` tag.
 It's still highly recommended you set a `color_` tag, ideally the nearest vanilla color.|

 ---

+### Prismatic items (items that cycle through every color automagically)

+Items with the `draw_prismatic_layer` tag will have a prismatic colored overlay on top, using the monochrome sprite next to its main sprite as the overlay.
+Don't forget to also set `color_prismatic`! (see below)

+Additionally, this mod passively makes it so that machine output items with `CopyColor` set will get this tag (via the [extra context tag](#append-extra-context-tags-to-shop-and-machine-item-queries) feature) if the input has the `color_prismatic` tag.
+This only works for new items created after this mod is installed.

+Want your extra colors to be prismatic?
+Set their value in `modData` to the string `PRISMATIC`.

+---